Elisenda of Montcada: Construction of the Monastery of Pedralbes

+Archaeology

+In May 2026, archaeologists and researchers examining eight 14th-century tombs at the Royal Monastery of Santa Maria de Pedralbes confirmed that the sepulchre of Queen Elisenda de Montcada contained her remains within a medieval wooden coffin and revealed evidence of an austere burial associated with monastic traditions.
+The investigation analyzed the remains of 25 individuals using archaeological, anthropological, genetic, and botanical methods, leading to the identification of tomb reuse, reopened burials, and funerary practices including textile wrappings and plant offerings.
+Researchers also found that several tombs contained individuals different from those traditionally attributed to them, including burials of women and children in sepulchres historically assigned to male nobles.

 Death and burial

 Elisenda's will was issued on 11 April 1364 and she died on 19 July of that year.
 She bequeathed everything to the monastery as her primary heir, except for some goods destined for institutions, relatives, or acquaintances.
 She requested that they raze the palace where she lived, which was done immediately.
 The inventory that was made of her room demonstrates the simplicity in which she lived, despite the jewels and fine fabrics that she gifted.

-The tomb of the Queen is a magnificent work of Catalan Gothic that artistically represents the double life of this woman.
+The tomb of the Queen was constructed in the Catalan Gothic style, artistically representing her double life.
 The bifrontal tomb is located along a wall that separates the church from the cloister, with unique presentations on each side.
 From the church, Elisenda is portrayed as a queen wearing her crown, and from the cloister she is dressed as an austere widow or nun.

 Legacy

 The Monastery of Pedralbes is Elisenda's most significant legacy.
 It is a national monument, and is open to the public.

 Elisenda's portrait is part of the Gallery of Illustrious Catalans at the Barcelona City Council.

 Passeig de Reina Elisenda de Montcada is a street named after her in the Sarrià neighborhood of Barcelona, as is the associated Reina Elisenda station of line L12 of the Barcelona Metro.
 The station is 0.7 km northeast of the monastery.